Migration from Bash/Zsh

 [?]
 What does this do?

 Choosing "Yes" sources your existing config with a compatibility layer.
 Aliases, environment variables, and functions work automatically.
-Zsh-specific features are silently skipped.
+Migration uses your configured shell.dialect: bash mode (the default) filters zsh-only lines, while zsh mode preserves zsh syntax where possible.

 Manual Migration